 salt to taste

 Put the cumin seed and mustard seed in the pot dry and toast them on a medium flame until the mustard seeds start popping.
 Add the paste and 2 tablespoons butter or oil.
 I have used half and half coconut oil and butter.
 Stir over medium heat until it smells delicious- maybe 3-4 minutes.
 Compliments will be pouring in.
 Add onions and carrots and continue to stir so the mixture doesn’t burn but the onions are softened and the sugars are caramelizing a little.
-Add the meat and stir until the juices that come out of the meat have evaporated and the meat is brown.
+Add the meat and stir until the juices that come out of the meat have evaporated and the meat is brown- you won’t really be able to get it brown without burning so- well, gray is fine.
 Just don’t let it burn.
-Add a lot of water to cover, and maybe a 1/2 tsp salt to start with.
-Simmer covered 30-40 minutes -until the meat is tender, then remove the lid and let it cook down until the broth turns into a thick gravy.
+Add a lot of water to cover, tomato, and maybe a 1/2 tsp salt to start with.
+Simmer covered 30-40 minutes -until the meat is tender, add the potatoes- just sort of tuck them in and submerge them well, then remove the lid and let it cook down until the broth turns into a thick gravy.
 Be especially careful towards the end that it doesn’t scorch on the bottom.
 Check the seasonings at this stage.
 It should be nice and spicy.
 See if it needs another pinch of garam masala.
+Many Indian recipes use garam masala at the end, and it is a nice, sweet/spicy rich flavor which adds to the complexity.

 It goes well with with Basmati rice, a creamy sour element (raita), a sweet fruity element( chutney), and in our house, steamed greens.
 Last time I put some very thick Kefir on the table, which substituted nicely for raita.
 I should have taken a flashlight to the garden for cilantro but I got lazy.
 Fresh mango or peach or melon chutney is great, but it is winter and I didn’t have any.
 I think we need to try something with watermelon pickle.